 Because of this, a person should engage in other preventive methods, such as:

 - not sharing needles or other drug-related equipment, including glucose monitors, with others

 - asking about sterilization techniques and practices when getting a tattoo or body piercing

-- following safety precautions such as disposing of all sharp objects properly, especially in healthcare centers
+- following safety precautions such as disposing of all sharp objects correctly, especially in healthcare centers

-- using barrier protection to prevent blood-to-blood transmission during sex
+- using barrier protection to help prevent blood-to-blood transmission during sex

 - refraining from sharing personal care items that come into contact with blood, such as razors, toothbrushes, nail clippers, and earrings